GianmarcoSabbatini/Counter-app/README.md

 ## How to Use

-1. Clone the repository or download the files.
+1. Clone the repository or download the files or go to this link (https://counter-app-gianmarco-sabbatini.netlify.app/)
 2. Open `index.html` in a web browser.
 3. Use the buttons or the keyboard to interact with the counter.